edgexfoundry/edgex-examples/application-services/README.md

 ## Overview

-This folder contains various examples of Application Services based on the `Kamakura 2.2.x` App Functions SDK and Profiles that can be used with App Service Configurable.
-See the [Application Services](https://docs.edgexfoundry.org/2.0/microservices/application/ApplicationServices/) documentation for complete details on Application services.
+This folder contains various examples of Application Services based on the `Levski 2.3.x` App Functions SDK and Profiles that can be used with App Service Configurable.
+See the [Application Services](https://docs.edgexfoundry.org/latest/microservices/application/ApplicationServices/) documentation for complete details on Application services.

 > *Note: All custom examples have their own `go.mod` file, `Makefile` and in some cases `Dockerfile` (e.g.`simple-filter-xml`). * These example are **not** designed to be templates for creating a new Application Service.
 For this we have the [app-service-template in app-functions-sdk-go](https://github.com/edgexfoundry/app-functions-sdk-go/blob/main/app-service-template/README.md)